hack4impact-uiuc/takehome-fa19/README.md

 ## Part 3

-Extend the first `/shows` enpoint by adding the ability to query the shows based on the team they are on.
+Extend the first `/contacts` enpoint by adding the ability to query contacts based on their hobby.
 You should _not_ use a url parameter like you did in Part 2.
 Instead, use a [query string](https://en.wikipedia.org/wiki/Query_string).

-If `minEpisodes` is provided as a query string parameter, only return the shows which have that number or more episodes seen.
-If there are no such shows.
+If `hobby` is provided as a query string parameter, only return the contacts which have that same hobby.
+If there are no such contacts, return a `404` with a descriptive `message`.

-For this exercise, you can ignore any query string parameters other than `minEpisodes` and you may assume that the provided parameter will be an integer represented as a string of digits.
+For this exercise, you can ignore any query string parameters other than `hobby` and you may assume that the provided parameter will be a string.

 In Postman, you can supply query string parameters writing the query string into your request url or by hitting the `Params` button next to `Send`.
 Doing so will automatically fill in the request url.

 The following should happen

 ```
-GET /shows?minEpisodes=3
+GET /contacts?hobby=weeb

 {
   "code": 200,
   "message": "",
   "result": {
-    "shows": [
+      "contacts": [
           {
+              "hobby": "weeb",
               "id": 2,
-        "name": "Naruto",
-        "episodes_seen": 220
-      },
-      {
-        "id": 3,
-        "name": "Black Mirror",
+              "name": "Roy",
-        "episodes_seen": 3
+              "nickname": "uwu"
           }
       ]
   },
   "success": true
 }